GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 <a name="class-reference"></a>
 - **Class reference**: a reference indicating that a _source class_ uses a _target
-  class_ without referencing a specific field or method (for example, by inheriting from the class).
+  class_ without referencing a specific field or method;
+  for example, by inheriting from the class.

 <a name="class-reference-graph"></a>
 - **Class reference graph**: a possibly cyclic directed graph where each node represents